ituob/itu-ob-editor/README.md

 * `styles.scss`: Styles relevant before the app is loaded.
 * `app/`: Application & its components.
-* `app/workspace`: Listing/loading/saving entities.
-  Interacts with Git repository and YAML files in the working copy.

 ## Generic Electron Webpack docs